thosgood/this-weeks-finds/markdown/251-300/week289.md

 But when we have a more complicated physical system like a piston full of gas in thermal equilibrium, we can see the analogy working.
 Now we have

-dE = TdS --- PdV
+$$dE = TdS - PdV$$

-The change in energy dE of our gas now has two parts.
-There's the change in heat energy TdS, which we saw already.
+The change in energy $dE$ of our gas now has two parts.
+There's the change in heat energy $TdS$, which we saw already.
 But now there's also the change in energy due to compressing the piston!
-When we change the volume of the gas by a tiny amount dV, we put in energy -PdV.
+When we change the volume of the gas by a tiny amount $dV$, we put in energy $-PdV$.

 Now look back at the first chart I drew!
 It says that pressure is a form of "effort", while volume is a form of "displacement".
 If you